OpenAPITools/openapi-generator-cli/apps/generator-cli/src/README.md

 This configuration indicates the following:

 - the json file shall be formatted using **2 spaces**
+- the jar files shall be downloaded to *./my/custom/storage/dir*
 - the generator-cli version 4.3.1 is used

 Further it is also possible to configure generators, for example: